amank1902/student-rank-predictor/README.md

 ```bash
 npm run dev
 ```
-Your server will be running on port 3000.
+The app will be running at http://localhost:3000 🚀